benbo/WSGAN-paper/README.md

 # --ganenctype # specifies which encoder to use for the label model (encoderX is recommended)
 # --storedir # specifies where to store the model checkpoints and logs
 # --data_path # specifies where to find the dataset or where to download it to
-# --decaylossterm # specifies that the decayign loss term should be used (consider adapting the penalty weight in the code)
+# --decaylossterm # specifies a weight for the decaying loss term, default is 1.0
 ```

 NOTE: the code will seeminlgy hang for a while after the first epoch (epoch 0) .
 This is because FID is computed for the first time, which takes a while as the dataset and fake images are passed through an inception network.
 By default, FID will be computed every 10 epochs.